Domitor/Intwenty/README.md

 # In short Intwenty intends to
 1. Let the user or developer describe applications, user interface, data structures, and static data by inputing metadata.
-2. Let Intwenty generate database and database objects based on metadata
+2. Let Intwenty generate database and database objects based on metadata.
-3. Let Intwenty generate UI based on metadata
+3. Let Intwenty generate UI based on metadata.
-4. Let Intwenty generate standard logic such as user input validation based on metadata
+4. Let Intwenty generate standard logic such as user input validation based on metadata.
-5. Let Intwenty generate standard logic for I/O operations against the database based on metadata
+5. Let Intwenty generate standard logic for I/O operations against the database based on metadata.
-6. Let the user easily override all the above when necessary
+6. Let the user easily override all the above when necessary.

 # Features
 - Forget about entity framework code first, database first, migrations etc. With intwenty it's possible to change both the UI and datamodel without recompile or even publish.